terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 GET http://localhost:6363/api/
 ```

 The Connect API endpoint returns the `system:User` object associated with the authentication provided.
-If no authentication is provided, the user will be the predefined `terminusdb:///system/data/anonymous` user.
+If no authentication is provided, the user will be predefined as `terminusdb:///system/data/anonymous`.

 ## Create Database